15738897318/nonlinearPrecoding-outphasing/README.md

 To run the simulation, set the simulation parameters in simList.csv and run simMain.m.

-To reproduce the results in the paper, run simMain.m to generate results and once all the simulations are completed, run figs12.m.
+To reproduce the results in the paper, run simMain.m with the simList.csv that was provided.
+Once all the simulations are completed, run figs12.m.
 Note that the simulation may take several days (we ran it on a cluster and therefore the simulation took only 2 days) and therefore we recommend that you not try to generate the figures, but rather use the code to evaluate one or two data points.

 Feedback